dotlang/language/Enhancements.md

 \* - How to do compile time checks?
 Like assert or check template args?
 Deprecated module?
 For deprecated we can add assert to static init block.
 For template args, compilation will fails if they are not appropriate.
 Let's do this later.

 ? - Add a variable type `void` where it can only be written to (which does nothing) but it cannot be read.
 Maybe this become useful.
+What about empty interface?

 \* - Add a function to core which creates an array: `range(10)` creates array with values `0..9` can be used in for loops.